emberjs/website/source/guides/routing/asynchronous-routing.md

 When transitioning between routes, the Ember router collects all of the models (via the `model` hook) that will be passed to the route's controllers at the end of the transition.
-If each of the `model` hooks return normal (non-promise) objects or arrays, the transition will complete immediately.
-But if one (or more) of the `model` hooks returns a promise (or if a promise was provided as an argument to `transitionTo`), the transition will pause until that promise fulfills or rejects.
+If the `model` hook (or the related `beforeModel` or `afterModel` hooks) return normal (non-promise) objects or arrays, the transition will complete immediately.
+But if the `model` hook (or the related `beforeModel` or `afterModel` hooks) returns a promise (or if a promise was provided as an argument to `transitionTo`), the transition will pause until that promise fulfills or rejects.

 <aside>
 **Note:** the router considers any object with a `then` method